 Day 1: Arrive in Porto

 Arrive in Porto and make sure you have set aside time to explore this beautiful city (extra nights can be booked on request).
-A team member will meet you at the hotel to welcome you and provide a detailed briefing and all the documentation you will need.

 - Accommodation: Hotel Neya Porto or similar